WeblateOrg/weblate/docs/admin/management.rst

 Imports users from JSON dump of Django auth_users database.

+.. django-admin-option:: --check

-With ``--check`` it will just check whether given file can be imported and report possible conflicts on usernames or emails.
+    With this option it will just check whether given file can be imported and report possible conflicts on usernames or emails.

 You can dump users from existing Django installation using: